Explicit Sequential Equilibria in LQ Deep Structured Games and Weighted Mean-Field Games: Problem formulation

 \item We define performance and rationality gaps, and propose two no-sharing approximate strategies for Problem~\ref{prob:ns} in Theorems~\ref{thm:NS-optimality} and~\ref{cor:ns-infinite}; see~Remark~\ref{remark:differences-NS} and the numerical example presented in Section~\ref{sec:numerical} for more details on the differences between the two strategies.

 \item We extend our main results to the discounted cost infinite-horizon function (Theorems~\ref{thm:mfs-inf_inf}--\ref{cor:ns-infinite-inf}).

 \item We study two special games wherein the proposed non-standard Riccati equation reduces to two standard Riccati equations.
 In addition, we shed some light on the non-uniqueness feature of the solution in deterministic models as well as in infinite-population games, and present a unified framework to study similarities and differences between diverse formulations of mean-field games.
-For example, we show that the Nash and team-optimal solutions coincide under PS and DSS structures.
-Note that the Nash and team-optimal solutions are not necessarily the same in LQ games with identical cost functions, where local convexity (Nash solution) is different from global convexity (team-optimal solution).
+For example, when cost functions are identical, we show that the Nash and team-optimal solutions coincide under PS and DSS structures.
+This is a surprising result because Nash and team-optimal solutions are not necessarily the same with identical cost functions, where local convexity (Nash solution) is different from global convexity (team-optimal solution).

 \item To illustrate the effect of the number of players on the subgame perfect Nash equilibrium, we present two counterexamples wherein the finite-population game admits a unique solution while the infinite-population game has no solution, and vice versa.
 For the special case of a social cost function, however, we prove that under PS and DSS information structures, the solution is insensitive to the individual weights of players.
 In this case, the two proposed no-sharing approximate strategies are identical and independent of the number of players.